VsrsCif/Laurentius-meps-plugin/README.md

-# Machine printing and eveloping plugin
+# Machine printing and enveloping plugin
 Project Laurentius-meps-plugin is [Laurentius](https://github.com/VsrsCif/Laurentius)  plugin for using Machine printing and eveloping service.